akarlinsky/world_mortality/README.md

 # World Mortality Dataset

 This repository contains country-level data on all-cause mortality in 2015–2021 collected from various sources, see below.
-We are currently providing data for 84 countries.
+We are currently providing data for 87 countries and territories.
 We welcome any contributions.

 ![World Mortality coverage](coverage_map_title_fixed.png)